JuliaDynamics/ConcurrentSim.jl/docs/src/tutorial.md

 ### Waiting for a Process

-As it happens, a SimJulia `Process` can be used like an event.
+As it happens, a ConcurrentSim `Process` can be used like an event.
 If you yield it, you are resumed once the process has finished.
 Imagine a car-wash simulation where cars enter the car-wash and wait for the washing process to finish, or an airport simulation where passengers have to wait until a security check finishes.

 Lets assume that the car from our last example is an electric vehicle.
 Electric vehicles usually take a lot of time charging their batteries after a trip.
 They have to wait until their battery is charged before they can start driving again.